Firelack/Roses-Trades/README.md

 ## 🛣️ Detailed Roadmap

-### 🌱 Rose Generation & Harvesting

-- [x] Create 2 new "Special Rose" and "Rose items.
-- [x] Add block and potted_rose for rose.
-- [x] Add block and natural special_rose generation in biomes.
-- [x] Prevent "Special Rose" from dropping as items → increment counter instead.

-### ❗ Important

-- [x] Add language compatibility for mod text.

-### 📊 Rose Counter

-- [x] Add a HUD/overlay to show the counter only when harvesting.
-- [x] Integrate the counter into the mod menu (always accessible).
-- [x] Save/load the counter between game sessions.
-- [x] Add commands to see position and leaderboard.

 ### 🎁 Mod Main Menu

 - [X] Create a custom GUI screen accessible via a keybind.